 We have classified the ARCHER courses into 3 levels:

 - Introductory: Requiring no substantial programming skills or knowledge of HPC; these courses only assume basic computer literacy.

 - Intermediate: These require some existing knowledge, for example the ability to program in C or Fortran, or experience of running parallel applications on HPC systems.

 - Advanced: These require an existing knowledge of parallel programming.

 Introductory (level 1) courses

-In many domains of research the rapid generation of large amounts of data is fundamentally changing how research is done.
-The deluge of data presents great opportunities, but also many challenges in managing, analyzing and sharing data.
+In many domains of research, the rapid generation of large amounts of data is fundamentally changing how research is done.
+The deluge of data presents great opportunities, but also many challenges in managing, analysing and sharing data.
 Data Carpentry aims to teach the skills that will enable researchers to be more effective and productive.
-The workshop is designed for learners with little to no prior knowledge of programming, shell scripting, or command line tools.
+The course is designed for learners with little to no prior knowledge of programming, shell scripting, or command line tools.

 Software Carpentry's goal is to help scientists and engineers become more productive by teaching them basic computing skills like program design, version control, testing, and task automation.
 In this two-day workshop, short tutorials will alternate with hands-on practical exercises.
 Participants will be encouraged both to help one another, and to apply what they have learned to their own research problems during and between sessions.